 Tickets available at online, by phone at (336) 747-1414, or at the door.

 40+ Stage Company: A Company for All Ages, Relevant, Challenging, and Intergenerational

 40+ Stage Company believes in the transformative power of theater.
 Our play selection focuses on issues of intergenerational concern and relevance to our community today.
 We want to provide actors of all ages with opportunities to perform in meaningful, challenging roles.
 As an amateur company, we are committed to the highest standards of performance.

-Our outreach program extends to organizations that provide services and moral support to the aging.
-Acting, perhaps more than any other art form, requires engaging with others, memorization, listening skills, and introspection.
-A creative life style into the evening years has a demonstrably positive effect on overcoming depression, isolation, addition, and host of other conditions associated with growing older.
+Our outreach program extends to organizations provide services and moral support to the aging.
+Acting, as a performance art form, requires engaging with others and practicing and honing listening skills, memory reliability, and introspection.
+A creative lifestyle in the afternoon years has a demonstrative positive effect in overcoming depression, isolation, addiction, and a host of conditions often associated with growing older.

 Peek Behind the Curtain.
 Subscribe to Our Newsletter